 PRIMARY DUTIES AND RESPONSIBILITIES:

-Assists investigator or higher level technician with research studies, experiments and assays including collection of data, preparation of solutions and set-up and maintenance of equipment.
+Assists investigator or higher level staff with research studies, experiments and assays.
+Prepares solutions and collects data.

 Maintains files on research and assists with data entry.